FaizanPervaz/PracticeGolang/READMe.md

 **Commands used:**
    - Go to [GitHub](https://github.com/) and create a new repository.
    - Made the reprositry Public.
+   - Didn't need to do setup as already setted the git up
    - git init
    - git status
    - git add block.go